grafana/grafana/docs/sources/alerting/alerting-rules/create-notification-policy.md

 You can configure Grafana-managed notification policies as well as notification policies for an external Alertmanager data source.

-For more information on notification policies, see [fundamentals of Notification Policies][notification-policies].
+For more information on notification policies, see [fundamentals of Notification Policies](ref:notification-policies).

 ## Edit default notification policy